maribelvent-coder/riskfixerpro/replit.md

 See `PHASE0-COMPLETE.md` for detailed documentation.

-### Phase 1: Multi-Tenancy Foundation (November 2025) - In Progress
+### Phase 1: Multi-Tenancy Foundation (November 2025) ✓
-Building the organization and member management foundation:
+Built complete organization and member management system with enterprise-grade security:

 **Completed** ✓:
 1. **Schema Updates**: Added `organizationId` to sites and assessments tables with proper indexes and foreign keys